petkaantonov/deque/README.md

 #####`new Deque()` -> `Deque`

 Creates an empty double-ended queue with initial capacity of 16.
-If you know the optimal size before-hand, use [].
+If you know the optimal size before-hand, use [`new Deque(int capacity)`](#new-dequeint-capacity---deque).

 ```js
 var deque = new Deque();